Kingsbury General Improvement District, Nevada

 A BOON FOR RURAL SYSTEMS

-McKay has found Waterworth to be much more efficient and affordable than hiring an engineer, so much so that he’s excited to spread the word.
-He’s planning to present Waterworth to representatives of both the Nevada Drinking Water State Revolving Fund and the USDA Rural Development Water Programs, to make the case that it can be a long-range planning template for small systems seeking funding, an affordable tool that will also make the agencies’ review of those funding applications more efficient.
-He points out that these are agencies who, “want to see your rates and… your revenue coming in… and [that] you’ve made sure that your rates are set at a level where you can pay for this loan.
+This would also make state and federal agencies’ reviews of funding applications more efficient, he shares, pointing out that these are agencies who, “want to see your rates and… your revenue coming in… and [that] you’ve made sure that your rates are set at a level where you can pay for this loan.
 By putting this in [Waterworth] and sitting down with somebody like the USDA or the State Revolving Fund, you can show them at a glance how it’s going to work.”